iamsamkhan/NLP_text_speech-/README.md

 ## Provisioning

-At first, set up your Azure resource with [the instruction](./src/engine/00.%20provisioning.ipynb), which contains Azure resouce generation, setting python environment, and configuration some datastore to be used in experiencing training notebook.
+At first, set up your resource with , which contains  resouce generation, setting python environment, and configuration some datastore to be used in experiencing training notebook.

 ## Preparing some constants and files

 In order to analyze audio files, you need to prepare the following files:

 - Audio files with `.wav` format
     - Prepare audio files, which you want to analyze.
 Then, please upload all of them into `recordings` directory in  `raw` container.
-This container should be already generated in [here](./src/engine/00.%20provisioning.ipynb).
+This container should be already generated in ).

 - Transcription for each audio file
     - It defines true transcription for audio file, which will be used in measuring the accuracy of Speech-to-Text